FREQUENTLY ASKED QUESTIONS

-I am not contracted with any insurance companies and am considered an out-of-network provider.
+My fees are $200 for each 50-minute session, and $250 for an initial 80-minute intake session.
+I am not contracted with insurance companies and am considered an out-of-network provider.
 Many insurance plans may provide out-of-network reimbursement for a portion of my fee.
 Please contact your insurance provider to inquire about your out-of-network coverage for individual therapy.
 I recommend you call your insurance company prior to your first appointment to request additional information regarding your out-of-network coverage.
 A few helpful procedure codes you may need for them:

 CPT Codes: Diagnostic Evaluation: 90791, Individual Therapy Session: 90834, 90837

 -What is my deductible, and has it been met?

 -How many sessions per year does my plan cover?

 -How much does my plan cover for an out-of-network provider?